Is Europe open for travel?

 Arriving and departing

 Freiburg is on the north-south Intercity Express (ICE) rail line between Frankfurt am Main and Basel, Switzerland.
-Train connections are fast and frequent; see Rail Europe's German rail map and plan your trip with the Deutsche Bahn journey planner.
+Train connections are fast and frequent; see Tripsavvy's simplified rail map of Germany and plan your trip with the Deutsche Bahn journey planner.

 EuroAirport Basel Mulhouse Freiburg is 55 minutes from the city by airport bus (up to 15 daily, depending on the time of year).
 During the peak season, it offers more than 480 flights a week to 50+ destinations, including capitals such as Berlin, London, Paris, Madrid, Amsterdam, Brussels, Copenhagen, and Reykjavik.